giangnguyen2412/training-interpretable-llms/README.md

 > However, as the LLMs are not trained for any retrieval tasks, the embedding here is not meaningful for similarity retrieval (or at least not working well with cosine function).
 > Indeed, if using BLMs, and a sense vector having the concept of "toxic".
 We can leverage the sense vector to retrieve the training data NNs and remove them.
 > In this case, the sense vectors may have "cleaner" representations of "toxic" than the token embeddings.

-### neuron tracing

-- Insight 10: Can we trace neurons that highly activate during the generation process?
-During multiple forward pass, we may be able to identify the role of specific neurons.

-> The neuron tracing is focused on the hidden states of each transformer
-> block because these are most commonly understood as the "neurons" in transformer
-> models and tend to be where interpretable features are encoded.

->  The neuron trace procedure efficiently identifies the most influential neurons during model generation by attaching forward hooks to each transformer layer that capture per-neuron activations for each new token.
-As the model generates text autoregressively, these hooks record activations at each timestep.
-After generation completes, the algorithm computes each neuron's average activation across all tokens, then ranks and selects the top K most active neurons as the "trace."

-> Lesson: Based on the observation that the neuron trace algorithm yields nearly
-> identical "highly activating neurons" across different concepts (e.g., Vietnam and tulips),
-> we learn an important lesson about transformer-based language models.
-While we
-> might expect concept-specific neurons for distinct topics, these results suggest
-> that modern language models likely organize information in more distributed and
-> entangled ways than the theory we would predict.
-> Rather than dedicated neurons for specific concepts, these models appear to rely
-> on patterns of activation across shared neural pathways.
-This explains why the
-> same neurons in layers 9-11 activate strongly regardless of topic - they may
-> represent higher-level linguistic functions essential to coherent text generation,
-> such as maintaining grammatical consistency, tracking context, or managing output
-> formatting, rather than encoding specific semantic content.
-This insight challenges
-> our intuition about how neural networks represent knowledge and suggests we need
-> more sophisticated techniques to truly untangle concept-specific representations
-> within these models.